-1. LOCAL
+A. LOCAL

 The initial response to a hazardous materials emergency will be at the local level.
 Operations will abate threats to public safety, mitigate and contain the incident.
-Local emergency management coordinates with local hospitals, law enforcement, emergency services and restricts access to the hazardous area.
+Local emergency management will coordinate with local hospitals, law enforcement, emergency services, and will restrict access to the hazardous area.